apify/apify-docs/sources/platform/integrations/telegram.md

 ### Step 1: Create & connect new bot on Telegram

-After setting up Apify as your trigger within Zapier, it's time to set up telegram as your action that will happen based on triger.
+After setting up Apify as your trigger within Zapier, it's time to set up Telegram as the action that will occur based on the trigger.

 ![Choosing action source within Zapier](./images/zapier-zap-choose-action.png)